schuullzz/PT-Assignment4/ReadMe.txt

 #Author: Timothy Schultz
 #Project 4 main.cpp scanner.cpp parser.cpp generator.cpp scanner.h token.h parser.h generator.h generator.h

-Static Semantics Local Option:

-Static semantics that are processed for compiler are proper definition and use of variables.

-*Variables

-Variable is defined before being used for the first time (data Identifier := Integer).
-Indentifer showing up in any statement is the variable's use.

-*Local Option

-Variables defined before the main keyword are considered in the global scope, those insided of any block are considered scoped in that block.
-The same scoping rules as in C are used.
-A variable is for use in a scope if it is defined in this scope, any of its enclosing scopes, or the global scope (static scoping rules).

-*Stack

-Contains driver for proper functions to be called to build and deconstruct stack.
-Node contains label, symbol, id, lineNumber, and *next.
-Stack is initiated to top of the stack via constructor.
-Destructor removes remaining nodes and cleans memory.

-Methods

-void push(std::string, std::string, int, int);
-void pop();
-bool isEmpty();
-bool search(StackNode *);
-bool searchDeclaration(std::string);
-std::string topStack();
-void errorStack(StackNode *, StackNode *, std::string, int);

-Driver

-Performs left to right traversal and performs different actions depending on subtree and node visted. <Vars> before main are considered global variables. <block> vars are local variables to that particular block.
+Storage = Local

+Test Programs:
+1.
+2.
+3.
+4.

+The program is to parse the input, generate a parse tree, perform static semantics, and then generate a target file containing target(assembly) code.
+The focus of P4 is to test target code and storage allocation.
+Testing will be performed by running the generated targets to assess if the runtime behavior is correct.

+Target Name:
+kb.asm if keyboard input
+file.asm if file was the input.
+The base name matches that of the input file.

+Program:
+1. Code generation
+2. Storage allocation local - Matches local option in P3.
+Variables are considered global in P3 are scoped in the entire program and variables in a block are scoped in that block as in P3.

 ## Installation

-The main, scanner, parser, and stack has been tested on CentOS v7 with gcc v4.8.5.
+The main, scanner, parser, and generator has been tested on CentOS v7 with gcc v4.8.5.

 Using Makefile.